telerik/ajax-docs/controls/pushbutton/how-to/navigate-to-url.md

 </telerik:RadPushButton>
 ````

->note You should cancel the click event and the post-back after the redirect, via the **set_cancel** client-side method.
+>tip You should cancel the click event and the post-back after the redirect, via the **set_cancel** client-side method.

 ## See Also